 The handlebar has a nice sweep to it where the bar sweeps back towards the rider giving you a more ergonomic fit.
 Speaking of ergonomics, the Tern GSD comes with Ergon grips that have this nice natural fit to give you more support for your hands.

 Parts Selection of the Tern GSD S10 Electric Cargo Bike

-The components and "build" of this bike are where we started getting excited as a bike shop.
-The bike is purpose-built to be used for mobility or simply - getting places.
+The components and “build” of this bike are where I started getting excited as a bike nerd.
+The bike is purpose-built to be used for mobility or simply – getting places.
 Accessories like fenders, kickstand, comfortable grips, a bell, and durable tires are standard.
-You don't need to pay $200 for a kickstand or upgrade the tires.

 This matters because those accessories add up to make a bike an actual functional daily commuter before adding on the accessories for your unique lifestyle like hauling kids or business supplies.
 It sometimes leads to difficult conversations to show a customer a great electric bike for $3,000 and then tell the person to make it reasonable to ride through the city of Denver every day they should upgrade the tires, lights, and fenders to add $200-400 to their bike.

 The Products and Parts That Matter to Us and Why